ncarrier/ncarrier.github.io/_posts/2015-10-18-namespaces-overlayfs-and-apparmor-1-3.markdown

 # Partial conclusion and next steps

-Now that the firmware can be instantiated in it's own namespace, in it's own root, we would like to be able to run multiple instance in parallel, without having one modifying the file system of the other.
+Now that the firmware can be instantiated in it's own namespace, in it's own root, we would like to be able to run multiple instances in parallel, without having one modifying the file system of the other.
 If possible, it would be great if we could keep the original firmware pristine and have the diff between it before and after the run, easily identifiable.
-This problem can be solved with union file system in general and OverlayFS in particular, which I will soon detail on the next blog post.
+This problem can be solved with union file systems in general and OverlayFS in particular, which I will soon detail on the next blog post.

 [chroot]: http://linux.die.net/man/2/chroot